MiohitoKiri5474/.dotfiles/README.md

 ## tmux & zsh

-These are minimal setting configuration.
+These are the minimal configuration.

 ## nvim